 Finally, the importance of constant communication was also reinforced.
 With very limited interactions occurring because of the lockdown, employers and employees needed to become more open to avoid miscommunication, raise concerns on the current situation, and find solutions together.

 Addressing corporate wellness can be done in simple ways

-While some spend a great amount of money on employee wellness initiatives, it does not require a huge fortune implement some corporate wellness strategies.
+While some spend a great amount of money on employee wellness initiatives, it does not require a huge fortune to implement some corporate wellness strategies.

-Companies can start small and simple, reminding employees to take care of their health with informative email blasts on basic health requirements like drinking two liters of water a day or sleeping 6 to 8 hours a day.
+Companies can start small and simple, reminding employees to take care of their health with informative email blasts on basic health requirements like drinking two litres of water a day or sleeping 6 to 8 hours a day.
 For mental health, businesses can also connect their employees to psychology services of share government-led information about mental health.

 Ensuring that the company stays connected need not be complicated.
-It can be as simple as organizing virtual yoga sessions, starting an online book club for interested employees, or just scheduling in occasional game nights.
+It can be as simple as organizing virtual yoga sessions, starting an online book club for interested employees, or just scheduling occasional game nights.